iurisman/rust-dust/lib/README_WITH_RESULT.md

     }
 }
 ```
-We can now add a new test case for the file not found use case:
+We can now add a new test case for the file not found error:
 ```rust
 #[test]
 fn test_io_error() {